MindscapeHQ/raygun4android/README.md

 ### Contributing

 Clone this repository, then run `mvn install` to grab the dependencies and install the library to your local Maven repo.
-Runs with Android 2.2 (API level 8) and JDK 1.6

 ## Changelog